bids-standard/bids-specification/src/05-derivatives/03-imaging.md

             sub-001_dseg.dlabel.nii
 ```

-### Anatomical Labels
+### Common Image-derived Labels

 BIDS supplies a standard, generic label-index mapping, defined in the table
-below, that contains common tissue classes and can be used to map segmentations
+below, that contains common image-derived segmentations and can be used to map segmentations
 (and parcellations) between lookup tables.

 | Integer value | Description             | Abbreviation (label) |